wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ### Q: How can I create an embedded chart in v2?

-A: Embedded charts allow you to make a chart available outside Wavefront.
-We temporarily don't support this functionality for v2, but **all your existing embedded charts** will continue to work.
+A: Embedded charts allow you to make a chart available in a different context, for example, on a Web page.
+* **All embedded charts created in v1** will continue to work.
+* You can **create new embedded charts** for many chart types.
+However, those charts will render using v1 styling.
+We're in the process of finalizing embedded chart creation for all chart types with a v2 look and feel.